appscode/blog/content/post/kubedb-v2024.9.30/index.md

 ## ClickHouse

-In this release added `InternallyManagedClickHouse Keeper`, `KubeDB Managed ClickHouseKeeper Server` support.
+In this release added `Internally Managed ClickHouse Keeper`, `KubeDB Managed ClickHouse Keeper Server` support.
 Previously only `Externally Managed ClickHouse Keeper` was supported.
 This release also added Custom Configuration and Monitoring Support.

 You need to set spec.clusterTopology.clickHouseKeeper.externallyManaged field as false to use KubeDB managed clickhouse keeper.